Click on the links below to preview selected pages from this course.

 - Other Factors Affecting Drug Absorption and Distribution

-- Given what you have learned thus far, which of the following statements below do you think is true?
+- Given what you have learned thus far, which of the following statements below is true?

 - Steady State